 so I am searchable

 LAURA MAI STOINSKI.
-Hi, I am a PhD Student at the Max Planck Research Group "Vision and Computational Cognition."
+Hi, I am a PhD Candidate at the Max Planck Research Group "Vision and Computational Cognition."
 My co-supervisors are Prof. Martin Hebart and Prof. Gesa Hartwigsen.

-I am interested in how we perceive and represent the world around us.
-More precisely, my research focuses on the nature of internal object representations (e.g., our neural or mental representations of the concepts "dog," "peace," or "scientist").
+I am fascinated by how we perceive and represent the world around us.
+More specifically, my research examines the nature of internal object representations, such as our neural or mental representations of the concepts "dog," "peace," or "scientist."

 since 2023 PhD Candidate at the University of Leipzig and the Max Planck Institute for Human Cognitive & Brain Sciences, Leipzig